 In early 2018, after years of considering a solution to plastic pollution, leadership in the Town of Mount Pleasant worked to draft an ordinance.
 After months of public input and several meetings with resounding support from the community, Council passed their ban.
 This also came after the Charleston Metro and Mount Pleasant chambers of commerce shared the draft ordinance and news of its potential adoption to all of their members and told Council that their members would comply with whatever the Town ultimately decided.

-Mount Pleasant’s ban not only made history as the largest municipality to adopt such an ordinance, but also as the most comprehensive single-use plastics ordinance in the state’s history.
-Their ban addresses single-use bags, polystyrene (Styrofoam), and straws.
+Mount Pleasant’s ban not only made history as the largest municipality to adopt such an ordinance, but also as the most comprehensive single-use plastics ordinance in the state’s history at the time.
+Their ban addresses single-use bags, polystyrene (Styrofoam), and straws (unless there is a physical or medical need) and will go into effect in April 2019.